jfvalerio/tictactoe/README.md

 ## How to install:

 1. Clone the repository using `git clone https://github.com/jfvalerio/tictactoe.git`
+2. Go to the directory using `cd tictactoe`
-2. Install the node modules using `npm install`
+3. Install the node modules using `npm install`

 ## How to run the program: